CDCgov/data-exchange-upload/README.md

 **upload-service**: An implementation of the Tus service as a library in a Golang application.
 This service is responsible for facilitating file uploads over HTTP.
 It also includes a suite of upload lifecycle hooks for establishing observability into the upload process.

-## Repository Structure
+## Repository Contents

-#### .github
+### .github

-`/.github/workflows` - tests and CI/CD
+Utilized for test and CI/CD automation (`/workflows`).

-#### docs
+### docs

-Contains Release Notes, OAS3 API Documentation, and other relevant customer facing documents.
+Release Notes (`/Release Notes`), OAS3 API Documentation, and other relevant documentation.

-#### reupload-tool-go
+### reupload-tool-go

+Replay functionality that delivers files to target destinations that have uploaded successfully, but were unsuccessful in delivery.

-#### tests
+### tests

-- `/tests/smoke/kotlin` - Smoke test suite for testing all onboarded use cases across all e
-- `/tests/smoke/playwright` - TBD
+Smoke test suites leveraging kotlin (`/smoke/kotlin`) and playwright (`/smoke/playwright`).

-#### upload-configs
+### upload-configs

-`upload-configs` holds configuration for metadata and file routing for each supported use case in JSON format.
-These files follow a `{use case}-{use case category}.json` naming convention.
-Where the use case represents the data stream, and the use case category represents the data stream route.
-This pattern applies for all use cases onboarded to DEX. <br/>

-Within a particular JSON file, you will find the custom sender manifest schema for a given use case, as well as file routing configuration.
-The sender manifest schema defines validation rules for the fields and values senders provide when uploading a file.
+Configuration files containing manifest schema values and routing delivery details for specific data stream use cases (`/v2`).
+The JSON configuration files are utilized to verify metadata accommpanying uploads and to determine file delivery to specified target locations.

-#### upload-server
+### upload-server

 ## TUS Protocol